filecoin-project/venus/CODEWALK.md

 Data preparation is entirely the responsibility of the client, including breaking it up into appropriate chunks (<= sector size), compressing, encrypting, adding error-correcting codes, and replicating widely enough to achieve redundancy goals.
 In the future, we will build a client library which handles many of these tasks for a user.
-We also plan support for “repair miners”, to whom responsibility can be delegated for monitoring and repairing faults.
+We also plan support for "repair miners", to whom responsibility can be delegated for monitoring and repairing faults.

 ### Retrieval
 Retrieval mining is not necessarily linked to storage mining, although in practise we expect all storage miners to also run retrieval miners.